A Day in the Life

 Robson, S. (2011) Review of International Perspectives on Early Childhood Research: A day in the life. (eds J. Gillen & C.A.
 Cameron) Early Years: Journal of International Research & Development 31 (1) 101-102.

-The project also led to another project that develop its methodology in new directions.
+The project also led to another project that developed its methodology in new directions.
 Susan Young directed MyPlace: MyMusic: an international project to explore everyday music in the home among seven-year-olds in diverse locations, including Brazil, Singapore and Kenya.
 The key publication from this project is Children's Home Musical Experiences Across the World, edited by Susan Young and Beatriz Illari, published by Indiana University Press in 2016.

 || Home | Origins | Publications | Researchers | Contact ||